I want to create a Cape Cod style house, sometimes called a story and a half or an attic loft. How can I create this in Home Designer?

 From the menu click Build> Roof> Build Roof .

-On the Roof panel of the Build Roof dialog, put a check in the option to Ignore Top Floor, then click OK.
+On the Roof panel of the Build Roof dialog, check Ignore Top Floor, then click OK.

 Note:In Home Designer Pro, this setting is located near the center of the dialog rather than towards the top.

-If the plan design calls for a roof structure that is built up to a specific height on knee walls, you will need to adjust the height of the second floor prior to building roof planes or rebuilding the roof.
+If the plan design calls for a roof structure that is built up to a specific height on knee walls, you will need to adjust the height of the second floor walls, then rebuild the roof.

 To adjust the second floor to accommodate knee walls

-using Select Objects tool, click inside of the 2nd floor room to select it and click the Open Object edit button.
+Using the Select Objects tool, click inside of the second floor room to select it, then click the Open Object edit button.

 On the Structure panel of the Room Specification dialog, set the Finished Ceiling height to that which you want the exterior walls to be, then click OK.